EDHS Graduate Courses

-EDHS 620 – EDHS Epidemiology and Research Methods [Fall-Odd years]
+EDHS 620 – Advanced Methods: Epidemiology and Research Methods

 The goal of this course is to prepare students to understand epidemiologic research concepts and methods in order to apply them to the field of emergency and disaster health systems.
 In this course, students will learn about the “tools” (e.g., theories, methods, and concepts) that public health practitioners commonly use to answer epidemiologic questions.
 Students will apply these tools to critique and design epidemiologic research studies and respond to disasters and disease outbreaks.
 The format for this course is a combination of independent and interactive education: lectures, reading, and assignments are done individually, and students will participate in interactive discussion groups and seminars.